 - You cannot pass gas or bowel movements.

-- You have nausea and vomiting that do not go away.
+- You have nausea and vomiting that does not go away.

 Okabayashi K, Ashrafian H, Zacharakis E, Hasegawa H, Kitagawa Y, Athanasiou T, Darzi, A. Adhesions after abdominal surgery: a systematic review of the incidence, distribution and severity.
 Surgery Today.
 (2014); 44(3): 405-420.